 Put simply, a classroom transition is a process of moving from one lesson, space, or event to another during the course of the school day.
-They happen several times a day and often involve moving locations and collecting or swapping books and equipment.
+They happen several times a day, and they can be simple or more complicated with a need to change locations and the collecting or swapping of books and equipment.

 Transitions can be incredibly efficient if coordinated effectively.
 They give students a break by providing them the opportunity to get out of their seats and switch their focus to a new task.